 It is worth keeping this in mind whenever you write an

 (i A B C).

-If you're wondering how this works (and how the standard transaction from part 2 worked), then allow me to introduce Evaluate.
+If you're wondering how this works (and how the signature locked coin from before worked), then allow me to introduce Evaluate.

-In Part 1 we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
+In the introduction to CLVM we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
 We can also run programs with new arguments inside a program.